sungyun98/sungyun98.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello, I'm Sung Yun Lee, graduate student at Dept. of Physics, POSTECH.
+Hello, I'm Sung Yun Lee, Ph.
+D. candidate at Dept. of Physics, POSTECH.
-I'm interested in dichroism in X-ray diffraction and deep-learning-based data processing for coherent diffraction imaging.
+I'm interested in dichroism in resonant X-ray diffraction and deep-learning-based data processing for coherent diffraction imaging.